| Amazonas

 lumber, rice, yuca, sugar cane and tropical fruits.

-beaches are long, white and incredibly beautiful.
-Fishing, swimming, surfing,
+white and incredibly beautiful.
+Fishing, swimming, surfing, water-skiing,

-water-skiing, yachting and canoeing are all great pastimes to enjoy here.
+yachting and canoeing are all great pastimes to enjoy here.
+Nearby is the

-Nearby is the famous Caleta de la Cruz de Pizarro, where Conquistadores
+famous Caleta de la Cruz de Pizarro, where Conquistadores landed more than

-landed more than 400 years ago to begin the conquest of Peru, as well as
+400 years ago to begin the conquest of Peru, as well as Hemingway’s favorite

-Hemingway’s favorite fishing spot, Cabo Blanco.
-The nearby village of Mancora
+fishing spot, Cabo Blanco.
+The nearby village of Mancora has great seafood

-has great seafood restaurants right on the beaches as well.
-Acces is either
+restaurants right on the beaches as well.
+Acces is either via excellent

 click on the city's name).
 Puno is the capital of the province with